raasss/digitalocean_api_python_client/docs/index.rst

-..
-DigitalOcean API Python Client documentation master file, created by sphinx-quickstart on Fri Jan 13 14:13:52 2017.
+.. digitalocean_api_python_client documentation master file, created by sphinx-quickstart on Sun Jan 15 15:40:05 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to DigitalOcean API Python Client's documentation!
+Welcome to digitalocean_api_python_client's documentation!
 ==========================================================

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 99
    :caption: Contents:

-   modules
+   digitalocean_api_python_client

 Indices and tables